Early Church Organizational Structure

 The Kingdom and Gospel Expanding Narrative of Christian Leaders Alliance

-The Apostle Paul and his early companions (Network Ministers) appointed elders (Elder Ministers) in places that Christianity was spreading.
+The Apostle Paul and his early companions (Global Ministers) appointed elders (Elder Ministers) in places that Christianity was spreading.

 Acts 14:23 Paul and Barnabas appointed elders for them in each church and, with prayer and fasting, committed them to the Lord, in whom they had put their trust.